cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### modified

 UiTdatabank keeps track of the modification date of each document.
-This metadata for the modification date can be queried with the `modified` parameter.
+This metadata for the modification date can be queried with the `modified` field.

 **Applicable on endpoints**